About Rainy Day Village Network

 Why is there a membership cost for RDVN?

-Membership fees will be used to cover the costs of postage and printing, insurance, volunteer recruiting and training, telephone and Village-to-Village Organization fees.
+Membership fees will cover the costs of postage and printing, insurance, volunteer recruiting and training, telephone, website and communication and membership in Villages Northwest.